4 people, including infant, survive helicopter crash in Pennsylvania - NewsBreak

 None of them sustained life-threatening injuries, Bernhardt said, adding he can’t wait to shake the pilot’s hand for getting the helicopter down the way they did.

 The infant patient has been taken to a hospital, but family members haven’t been notified yet, Bernhardt said.
-The flight originated out of state.As omicron causes more breakthrough cases, here’s what you should know
+The flight originated out of state.Body found in Xenia field

 Photos and video from the scene show the helicopter damaged and on its side, just outside the church and underneath powerlines.
 Insignia on the side of the aircraft indicated it was a medical helicopter.